 - Gu, Y. and Innes, R.W.
 (2012).
 The Keep On Going (KEG) protein of Arabidopsis regulates intracellular protein trafficking and is degraded during fungal infection.
 The Plant Cell 24: 4717-4730.

 - Gu, Y. and Innes, R.W.
 (2011).
 The Keep On Going (KEG) protein of Arabidopsis physically interacts with the Enhanced Disease Resistance 1 (EDR1) protein and recruits it to early endosomes.
 Plant Physiology 115: 1827-1838.

 The Gu lab studies how plants regulate immune and stress responses at the nuclear boundary.
-We have emphasized on investigating the functional importance of nuclear transmembrane proteins in immune/stress signal perception, transduction, and execution.
-We also explore the specialization of different nuclear transport receptors in mediating nuclear shuttling of signaling cargos under various environmental conditions and its significance in determining stress responses in plant cells.
+We have emphasized on investigating the functional importance of nuclear membrane proteins in immune/stress signal perception, transduction, and execution.
+We also explore the specialization of different nuclear transport receptors in mediating nuclear shuttling of signaling cargos under various environmental conditions and its significance in determining specific stress responses in plant cells.